inttter/mdbadges-cli/CONTRIBUTING.md

 To do this, fork the project locally by clicking the '**Fork**' button at the top of the repository to create a fork of mdbadges-cli to your GitHub account.

 You'll then need to clone it on your local machine.
-In order to do this, make sure you have [Git][Git] installed, then run the following commands:
+In order to do this, make sure you have [Git][] installed, then run the following commands:

 ```bash
 # Replace 'YOUR-USERNAME' with your GitHub username